bytecodealliance/wasmtime/docs/contributing-architecture.md

 function type.

-The scope of interning for `VMSharedSignatureIndex` happens at the `wasmtime::Engine` level, which while not discussed in detail here can be thought of as a layer above `wasmtime::Store` intended to be shared across threads.
+The scope of interning for `VMSharedSignatureIndex` happens at the `wasmtime::Engine` level.
 Modules are compiled into an `Engine`.
-Insertion of a `Module` into n `Engine` will assign a `VMSharedSignatureIndex` to all of the types found within the module.
+Insertion of a `Module` into an `Engine` will assign a `VMSharedSignatureIndex` to all of the types found within the module.

 The `VMSharedSignatureIndex` values for a module are local to that one instantiation of a `Module` (and they may change on each insertion of a